Sumcheck-based delegation of quantum computing to rational server: Conclusion

 \subsection{Outlook}

 In this paper, we have considered the integrity of cloud quantum computing.
-Another important notion in cloud quantum computing is the blindness: to delegate quantum computing to a remote server while hiding inputs, outputs, and quantum algorithms.
-When we require information-theoretic security for cloud quantum computing, classical computing seems to be not sufficient for the client~\cite{MK19,ACGK17,MNTT18}.
+Another important notion in cloud quantum computing is blindness, which means to delegate quantum computing to a remote server while hiding inputs, outputs, and quantum algorithms.
+When we require information-theoretic security for cloud quantum computing, classical computing seems not to be sufficient for the client~\cite{MK19,ACGK17,MNTT18}.
 On the other hand, if we assume that LWE problems are difficult for efficient quantum computing, the classical client can perform verifiable blind quantum computing that is secure against a polynomial-time quantum adversary~\cite{GV19,CCKW19}.
-Although our rational protocols proposed in this paper are not blind, it would be interesting to consider whether a classical-client verifiable blind quantum computing can be constructed assuming that a server is rational.
+Although the rational protocols proposed in this paper are not blind, it would be interesting to consider whether a classical-client verifiable blind quantum computing protocol can be constructed when we assume that a server is rational.